lenamv/Customer_Classification_C2C_store/README.md

 Segmentation of users of a french (C2C) fashion store using cluster analysis to achieve more effective customer marketing via personalization.
 The result is present as Tableau dashboard.
 Process is automated for using with subsequent data.

-The data source is data.world portal [https://data.world/jfreex/e-commerce-users-of-a-french-c2c-fashion-store](https://data.world/jfreex/e-commerce-users-of-a-french-c2c-fashion-store).
+The data source is 'data.world' portal [https://data.world/jfreex/e-commerce-users-of-a-french-c2c-fashion-store](https://data.world/jfreex/e-commerce-users-of-a-french-c2c-fashion-store).

 The focus of the project is customers who are active users of the platform in selling field.
 To be consider as an active user, they should have at least one listed, sold, bought, liked or wishes product.